4awpawz/trio-docs/source/fragments/docs/learn/projectstructure.md

 ## `root/source/callbacks/`

 The folder where JavaScript callback modules, which are referenced by page fragments and includes, live.
+See <a data-trio-link href="/docs/learn/javascriptcallbacks">JavaScript Callbacks</a> for more information.

 ## `root/source/css/`